Projects

 A meeting place instead of a shopping centre

-Typology Revitalisation, culture Construction volume GFA 19,000 m² Client City of Aachen Architecture kadawittfeldarchitektur Realisation Planned for 2028
+Typology Revitalisation, culture Construction volume GFA 19,000 m² Client City of Aachen Architecture kadawittfeldarchitektur Planning from 2024 Realisation from 2025

 PDF-Download